Perhaps you’ve heard the replays of the speech Apple’s

 former CEO Steve Jobs, who passed away too soon, gave to

 Stanford University’s commencement class of 2005.
+He stated,

 “Sometimes life hits you in the head with a brick.
 Don't